 Is The Switch Worth It Economically?

-It is no denying that plastic-stemmed cotton buds are way cheaper than the bamboo-stemmed ones.
-But despite the fact, I still believe that the switch is all worth it.
-Though it costs more, but it’s more economical in the long run.
+It is no denying that plastic-stemmed cotton buds are way cheaper than bamboo-stemmed ones.
+But despite this fact, I still believe that the switch is all worth it.
+Though it costs more, it’s more economical in the long run.

 Before I made the switch, I used to buy a box of plastic-stemmed cotton buds with 100 pieces and I think it’s for .99 cents or 1€ (I can no longer remember the exact price).
 But 100 pieces only last for about 2 months (between my husband and me) because I used 1 to 2 cotton buds mindlessly EVERY SINGLE DAY!
 So, it means that I consumed 6 boxes in 12 months which is roughly 6€ a year.